 - GNI per capita: $55,200

-The Netherlands is known for being a wealthy nation, and its citizens enjoy having one of the highest standards of living in the world.
-The country's wealth has been primarily attributed to its innovative economy, heavily driven by trading, particularly in services and technology.
+The Netherlands is known for being a rich country, and its citizens enjoy having one of the highest standards of living in the world.
+The country's fortune has been primarily attributed to its innovative economy, heavily driven by trading, particularly in services and technology.
 It also has an efficient infrastructure and tax policies that have incentivized both foreign and domestic investment.
 Additionally, the Dutch government makes conscious efforts to manage the budget responsibly, particularly when spending on public services like healthcare and education.
-This commitment to fiscal responsibility has paid off over the years, helping the Netherlands remain atop the list of wealthy European countries.
+This commitment to fiscal responsibility has paid off over the years, helping the Netherlands remain atop the list of rich European countries.

 - Population: 380,500